JetBrains-Research/DeepBugsPlugin/README.md

 ## Getting started
 Code inspections in the plugins detect several types of bugs, including incorrect function arguments, incorrect comparison, and others, based on code semantics.

-If the plugin provides some warnings that you consider as a false positives, you can disable check on any particular piece of code with a quick-fix.
+If the plugin provides some warnings that you consider as false positives, you can disable check on any particular piece of code with a quick-fix.
 All the ignored expressions can be reset in __Preferences / Settings__ under __Tools | DeepBugs for Python/DeepBugs for JavaScript__.

 ## Supported code inspections